-2021-22 Ratio of Pupils to Academic Counselor
+2022-23 Ratio of Pupils to Academic Counselor

 This table displays the ratio of pupils to Academic Counselor.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

+- ·

+Title Ratio

-Title Ratio Pupils to Academic Counselor 489.5
+Pupils to Academic Counselor 327.67

-2021-22 Student Support Services Staff
+2022-23 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

 Title Number of FTE Assigned to School

-Counselor (Academic, Social/Behavioral or Career Development) 2.0
+Counselor (Academic, Social/Behavioral or Career Development) 3

 Library Media Teacher (Librarian)

 Library Media Services Staff (Paraprofessional)

 Psychologist

-Social Worker 1.0
+Social Worker 1

 Nurse

-Speech/Language/Hearing Specialist 1.0
+Speech/Language/Hearing Specialist 1.9

 Resource Specialist (non-teaching)

 Other

-2020-21 Expenditures Per Pupil and School Site Teacher Salaries
+Fiscal Year 2021-22 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2020-21 expenditures per pupil and average teacher salary for this school.
+This table displays the 2021-22 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$17,329 \$7,214 \$10,115 \$83,611 District N/A N/A 10,543 \$98,524 Percent Difference - School Site and District N/A N/A -4.1 -16.4 State N/A N/A \$6,594 \$85,856 Percent Difference - School Site and State N/A N/A 42.1 -2.6
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$17,329 \$7,214 \$10,115 \$83,611 District N/A N/A 10,543 \$102,980 Percent Difference - School Site and District N/A N/A -4.1 -16.4 State N/A N/A \$7,607 \$97,850 Percent Difference - School Site and State N/A N/A 42.1 -2.6

-2021-22 Types of Services Funded
+Fiscal Year 2022-23 Types of Services Funded

 Title I funding for low-achieving children, especially in high-poverty schools.
-The program finances the additional academic support and learning opportunities that are often required to help disadvantaged students progress along with their classmates with support such as, a bilingual aide in the classroom, PL and SWD Monitoring and after school tutoring 4 days a week schoolwide, as well as, SWD and PL learners.
+The program finances the additional academic support and learning opportunities that are often required to help disadvantaged students progress along with their classmates with support such as, a bilingual aide in the classroom, PL and SWD Monitoring and after school tutoring 4 days a week schoolwide, as well as, SWD and PL tutoring.
+It also supports attendance monitoring to encourage students to get to class on time.
+It also supports our AVID program and tutors.